 Renewable energy resources that are available today are:

-¨ Biofuels – this is where biomass is converted into fuels for mechanical engines such as your car.
-Most common biofuels are ethanol and biodeisel.
+- Biofuels – this is where biomass is converted into fuels for mechanical engines such as your car.
+Most common biofuels are ethanol and biodiesel.
 Both cut air pollution produced from vehicles and machinery.

-¨ Wind energy – as the name suggests, harnessing the wind to make energy.
-Used as an energy source for hundreds of years, today’s windmills are wind turbines which catch the wind through blades that work much like propellers.
+- Wind energy – as the name suggests, harnessing the wind to make energy.
+Used as an energy source for hundreds of years, today’s windmills are wind turbines that catch the wind through blades that work much like propellers.